 Photo credit: North Carolina State University Extension.

-Annual ryegrass seed is usually less expensive than perennial ryegrass seed.
+Annual ryegrass seed is usually less expensive than perennial.
 This is in part due to the fact that annual ryegrass only lives for a single season.
-However, generally speaking, annual ryegrasses are known to have a great cold tolerance, wear tolerance and shade tolerance compared to perennial ryegrass seed.
-Some varieties of perennial ryegrass seed have been bred to outperform annual ryegrass seed with these characteristics, but generally speaking, annual ryegrass seed is a little more cold tolerant.
+However, generally speaking, annual ryegrasses are known to have a great cold tolerance, wear tolerance and shade tolerance compared to perennial ryegrass.
+Some varieties of perennial ryegrass have been bred to outperform annual ryegrass with these characteristics, but generally speaking, annual ryegrass is a little more cold tolerant.

-Annual ryegrass seed also comes with a few disadvantages compared to perennial ryegrass seed.
-Annual ryegrass seed, as its name suggests, lives a single, annual lifecycle.
-This means that if you purchase annual ryegrass seed, you can expect for it to last for only a year before having to make another purchase and install it again.
+Annual ryegrass also comes with a few disadvantages compared to perennial ryegrass.
+Annual ryegrass, as its name suggests, lives a single, annual lifecycle.
+This means that if you purchase annual ryegrass, you can expect for it to last for only a year before having to make another purchase and install it again.
 Over time, this can become a costly endeavor—especially if your lawn has a lot of square feet.

 Annual ryegrass has a very low heat tolerance.
 Generally speaking, it will go dormant when daytime temperatures fall below 50 degrees Fahrenheit or rise above 90 degrees Fahrenheit.
-The same can be said about perennial ryegrass seed, however.
-Both annual and perennial ryegrass seed, once germinated, have a very low drought tolerance as well.
+The same can be said about perennial ryegrass, however.
+Both annual and perennial ryegrass once germinated, have a very low drought tolerance as well.
 They are water guzzlers and don’t perform well in times of drought.